 Maybe you’re divorced and unattached, or perhaps you are newly separated?
-Maybe you’re still married but unhappy.
+Maybe you’re still married, unhappy, and thinking about divorce.
 Or, maybe your spouse recently passed away.
-All of these are very painful situations, and all of these result in being or feeling alone at Christmas–a feeling that can be devastating, lonely, sad, upsetting, painful, awkward and/or depressing.
+All of these are very painful situations, and all of these result in being or feeling alone at Christmas–a feeling that can be lonely, sad, scary, upsetting, painful, awkward and/or depressing.

 Think back on last Christmas or the Christmas before that.
 Are you in a better place today?
 I hope so.
 If you aren’t, ask yourself why.
 Talk to yourself.
 Reason with yourself.
-Why would you want to be with someone who didn’t want to be with you?
+Why would you want to be with a person who doesn’t want to be with you?
 You wouldn’t.
 Why would you want to be in a situation that was toxic or making you unhappy?
 You wouldn’t.
 Why are you punishing yourself by being stuck in a place of not being able to move on?
 Don’t you deserve to be happy again?
 Of course you do.

-While it’s scary to make such a big life transition (whether it was your choice or not) I almost always hear people say that it was for the best.
+While it’s scary to make such a big life transition-divorce, (whether it was your choice or not) I almost always hear people say that it was for the best.
 Sometimes it takes several months, even years to get to that place.
 Things will continue to get better and better for you as time goes on, but you have to keep trying.
 Don’t give up hope.
 Be open minded.
 And try not to keep reflecting back and saying “If only I would have tried harder, If only I’d have been a better wife, If only I didn’t cheat, if only he wouldn’t have met her…” The past needs to stay in the past.
-The future can be wonderful if you let it be.
+The future can be wonderful if you are willing to embrace it.

 If you are thinking about divorce on Christmas, you are still with your spouse but you are really unhappy and you feel like you are kind of faking it…